sparcopen/do-a-doathon/README.md

 # Do a Doathon

 ## Watch this space
 The guide isn't finished yet, we're still building it.
+You can see a bare-bones version [here](https://github.com/sparcopen/do-a-doathon/tree/master/guide).

 Up in the top right, there's a button that says 'Watch'; click it, and set yourself to 'Watching'.
 This will send you email notifications of new discussions; if you don't want email, but would like an alert just on GitHub, change the setting in Settings -> Notification Center